 September 2016: Mamba

 Mamba, also known as HDDCryptor, was a disk-encrypting ransomware that spread using a legitimate DiskCryptor encryption tool.
 It was notably used in an attack on the San Francisco Municipal Transportation Agency.
 When railway passengers tried to purchase tickets, a message appeared on the screen notifying them of the attack.
-Reports have suggested Mamba exploited an unpatched Oracle server program; a simple system update could have prevented the attack.
+Reports have suggested Mamba exploited an unpatched Oracle server program, while a simple system update could have prevented the attack.

 January 2017: Spora